-2017-2018 The Centre for Peace, Trust and Social Relations, Coventry University
+Schools Linking and Social Cohesion: An evaluation by The Centre for Peace, Trust and Social Relations, Coventry University July 2018

 2017-2018 The Centre for Peace, Trust and Social Relations, Coventry University was commisisoned by MHCLG to conduct an evaluation of the National Schools Linking Programme.
 Associate Professor, Dr Chris Shannahan conducted the evaluation from March 2017 until July 2018.
 The evaluation is available to download in full here and we have produced summary extracts for schools and facilitators and also a summary extract for funders and local authorities.

-- Schools Linking and Social Cohesion: An Evaluation of TLN’s Nation Programme July 2018
+- Schools Linking and Social Cohesion: An Evaluation of TLN’s National Programme July 2018

 - Chris Shannahan summary for schools and facilitators